 Kristine Eck (PhD 2010) holds a dual appointment as an Assistant Professor at the Dept. of Peace and Conflict Research, Uppsala University (Sweden) and as a Researcher at the Swedish National Defense College.
 She is affiliated with the Uppsala Conflict Data Program (UCDP) where she has collected events data on violence against civilians and communal conflict.
 Her research focuses on the topics of civil war violence, state repression, and rebel recruitment.
 Much of her research builds on fieldwork amongst rebels in Nepal and Burma.

-Tanisha Fazal is Associate Professor of Political Science at Columbia University and a member of the Saltzman Institute for War and Peace Studies.
+Tanisha Fazal is an Associate Professor of Political Science and Peace Studies at the University of Notre Dame.
 Her scholarship focuses on the relationship between sovereignty and international law.
 Fazal’s current research analyzes the strategic use of international law, particularly the law of armed conflict, as well as the changing benefits of becoming a state.
-Additional research focuses on the development of the laws of war, including international humanitarian law and principles such as the Responsibility to Protect.
-She is the author of State Death: The Politics and Geography of Conquest, Occupation, and Annexation (2007), which won the 2008 Best Book Award of the American Political Science Association’s Conflict Processes Section.
+Additional research focuses on the development of the laws of war, including international humanitarian law, and the relationship between public opinion and armed conflict.
+She is the author of State Death: The Politics and Geography of Conquest, Occupation, and Annexation (Princeton University Press, 2007), which won the 2008 Best Book Award of the American Political Science Association’s Conflict Processes Section.
+Her work has also appeared or is forthcoming in journals such as the British Journal of Political Science, International Organization, International Security, International Studies Review and Security Studies.
 She has been a fellow at the Center for International Security and Cooperation at Stanford University and at the Olin Institute for Strategic Studies at Harvard University.
 In 2002 she was awarded the Helen Dwight Reid Award of the American Political Science Association.
-She received her Ph.D. from Stanford University, and her undergraduate studies were at Harvard University.
+Prior to joining the faculty at Notre Dame, she taught classes on civil war, territorial conflict, research design, and the laws of war at Columbia University.

 Page Fortna is Professor of Political Science at Columbia University and a member of the Saltzman Institute of War and Peace Studies.
 Her research focuses on the durability of peace in the aftermath of both civil and interstate wars, war termination, and terrorism.
 She teaches courses on international politics, war termination, cooperation and security, terrorism, and research methods.
 She is the author of two books: Does Peacekeeping Work?
 Shaping Belligerents Choices after Civil War and Peace Time: Cease-Fire Agreements and the Durability of Peace.
 She has published articles in journals such as World Politics, International Organization, International Studies Quarterly, and International Studies Review.
 She is currently working on a book project on terrorism in civil wars.
 Her Ph.D. is from Harvard University (1998), and her undergraduate studies were at Wesleyan University.
 Before graduate school, she worked at the Henry L. Stimson Center, a think tank in Washington DC.
 She is married to the artist Pete Beeman.
 They and their daughters, Rosie and Linden, live in New York City and Portland, OR.